Integrated Dual Diagnosis Treatment for Bipolar Disorder and Substance Addiction in Los Angeles, California

 At Harmony Place Rehab Center, you receive specialized substance abuse treatment tailored to address addiction and bipolar disorder together.
 Our comprehensive programs are designed to support you in overcoming substance use while managing your bipolar spectrum condition.
 Take the first step toward healing by contacting Harmony Place Rehab Center today and embark on a path to lasting wellness.

-What Are Signs and Symptoms of Substance Abuse and Bipolar Disorder?
+What Are Signs and Symptoms of Developing a Substance Abuse and Bipolar Disorder?

 Experiencing extreme mood swings is a key indicator of a bipolar condition.
 These episodes can alternate with phases of deep depression, marked by feelings of hopelessness, fatigue, and loss of interest in activities.
 Understanding these patterns is crucial for managing a bipolar spectrum condition effectively.
 Read on to learn more.